 Work is underway to start preparing commuters for the Mandurah Line to temporarily close for up to 25 days in late December due to major construction on the METRONET Thornlie-Cockburn Link.

 Over the weekend the largest pre-cast concrete tee-roff bridge beams ever built in Australia were installed for the new Ranford Road Bridge.

-The Wagyl, or Rainbow Serpent, is the creation spirit in Noongar culture and its presence was acknowledged before work starts around the waterhole at Thornlie-Cockburn Link’s Nicholson Road Station site.
+The Wagyl, or Rainbow Serpent, is the creation spirit in Noongar culture and its presence was acknowledged before work started around the waterhole at the Thornlie-Cockburn Link Nicholson Road Station site.